VCG/compresso/README.md

 ```

-Make sure the data sets are located in `experiments/data` or specify the location. specify the correct path to the data.
-The data itself can be found here:
+Make sure the data sets are located in `~/compresso/data/` or specify the location.
+The data from the paper can be found here:

 - AC3: <http://www.openconnectomeproject.org/kasthuri11> _(Kasthuri et al. Saturated reconstruction of a volume of neocortex.
 Cell 2015.)_
 - CREMI: <http://www.cremi.org>